Boeing’s 747 Turns 50 in 2019

 First flown commercially in January of 1970 for Pan-American World Airways, the 747 held the passenger capacity record until late 2007!
 More than 1,500 747 aircraft have been built, well more than Boeing’s original estimate.
 According to Boeing, 5.9 billion 747 passengers have flown 57 billion nautical miles since the introduction of the Jumbo Jet.
 That means the 747s across the world have carried 78 percent of the world’s population and flown to the moon and back 137,000 times!

 The 747 is becoming less and less a passenger aircraft as the Boeing 777 and other twin-engine jets are used more frequently today.
 Boeing is still creating the machines, however, though mainly for cargo reasons today.
 Most passenger 747s are likewise finding new lives after being retrofit as cargo planes.

 A truly remarkable machine, it is also a familiar aircraft to the Aereos group.
-From new aftermarket parts created by Euless Aero and Aereos Interiors Solutions to MRO and FAA-approved repair solutions at Atlas Aerospace and ACP, Aereos celebrates this occasion as well.
+From new aftermarket parts created by Euless Aero and Aereos Interiors Solutions to MRO and FAA-approved repair solutions at Atlas Aerospace, Aereos celebrates this occasion as well.